Wembley or Bust: Songs

 All of the songs played at the concert were included on the album and film.
-Almost all of the songs were previous ELO songs, with the exception of the Traveling Wilburys' song "Handle With Care", a band Jeff Lynne was formerly a member of.
+Almost all of the songs were previous ELO songs, with the exception of the Traveling Wilburys' song "Handle with Care", a band of which Jeff Lynne was formerly a member.

 Critical reception

 The album received favorable reviews, with most of the discussion about how the complex sound of ELO was performed.
 The Decider said that "It sounds perfect.
 Pitch perfect.
 Every note.
 So perfect, it's just like listening to the record."
 Audiophile Review similarly said, "it sure is swell to hear these dense, complex arrangements performed live as Jeff intended them to be heard!"
-The Spill called it "A legendary performance from a world-class band".
+The Spill Magazine called it "A legendary performance from a world-class band".
 In his review, Stephen Thomas Erlewine at AllMusic said that Wembley or Bust "could sometimes be mistaken for an ELO greatest-hits album", but he also mentioned that Lynne "is a little rougher and lower than he was at his peak".